Neuroblastoma is a rare type of cancer that mostly affects babies and young children.

-- a urine test – to check for certain chemicals produced by neuroblastoma cells that are found in urine
+- a urine test – to check for certain chemicals produced by neuroblastoma cells that are found in pee

-- scans – such as ultrasound scans, computerised tomography (CT) scans and magnetic resonance imaging (MRI) scans of various parts of the body to look at these areas in detail
+- scans – such as ultrasound scans, CT scans and MRI scans of various parts of the body to look at these areas in detail

 - an mIBG scan – this involves the injection of a substance taken up by neuroblastoma cells

 - a biopsy – the removal of a sample of cells from the tumour tissue for examination under a microscope so the type of cancer can be identified; the sample is usually removed under general anaesthetic using a special needle

 - bone marrow biopsies – to see if there are cancer cells in the bone marrow

 Once these tests have been completed, it'll usually be possible to confirm if the diagnosis is neuroblastoma and determine what stage it is.